 The dynamics in a TACO further intensify the difficulty of resistance.

-The power differential between the leader of a totalistic authoritarian group and the members is far greater than between the pastor and the church member in normal churches.
+The power differential in the Assembly between George and the Assembly members was far greater than between the pastor and the church member in normal churches.

 The TACO creates dependency in the followers, so that they become less and less able to function autonomously, and therefore less able to set proper boundaries.